-LinkedIn Recruiter and LinkedIn Recruiter Lite are businesses focused on recruiting professionals.
-They offer a range of services, including “talent pipeline development.
-With LinkedIn Recruiter Lite, you can recruit more effectively and cost-efficiently.
+LinkedIn Recruiter and LinkedIn Recruiter Lite are LinkedIn tools that can help you recruit professionals.
+Both of these LinkedIn services offer a range of services, including talent pipeline development.

 LinkedIn Recruiter vs. LinkedIn Recruiter Lite

 LinkedIn Recruiter gives you access to features like “Who’s Viewed Your Profile” and “Who’s Viewed Your Resume” for free.
 It also allows you to send In-Mail messages to other users for free and enable you to contact recruiters who have viewed your profile for free.

 LinkedIn Recruiter Lite gives you all of the features from Recruiter but adds some additional features that are only available in the paid version (like job posting), so if you’re going to be using LinkedIn extensively for your job search, it might be worth it to upgrade to the paid version.

 Differences Between LinkedIn Recruiter vs. LinkedIn Recruiter Lite

 The LinkedIn Recruiter Lite is a simpler version of the LinkedIn Recruiter tool, perfect for small businesses and recruiters who don’t have many contacts or job openings or want to spend less.
 This tool allows you to search social media, company websites, and LinkedIn profiles to find candidates.
 You can then reach out directly through email or via phone.

 The LinkedIn Recruiter is the full-featured version of the tool.
 It allows you to search for candidates with advanced filters, browse profiles of potential candidates in real-time, and use a pre-filtered list of candidates.